martian-lang/martian-rust/book/content/associated_types.md

 ```

 > [!DANGER] `#[mro_type]` should be used as the last resort.
-There is no check done about it's correctness and it's upto you to ensure that the custom type will serialize to the annotated mro type. `MartianType` on the other hand guarantees this correctness.
+There is no check done about it's correctness and it's up to you to ensure that the custom type will serialize to the annotated mro type. `MartianType` on the other hand guarantees this correctness.